eakele/tictactoe/README.md

 body : I use CSS here to be able to use the whole window.<br />
 gameBoard: make my game board 300px by 300px using css and its position on window as well as coloring.<br />
 row: adjust the postions and size of the rows as I have three of them inside my gameBoard.
-The flex property let the items to be the same<br /> length regardless of its content.<br />
+The flex property let the items to be the same length regardless of its content.<br />
 cell : adjust the size and the position of each cell as I have three of them in each row.<br />
 :hover: I use the hover selector to change the color of cells as mouse hovers over them.<br />
 cell-x::before: used to inset content before the cell-x class and style the inserted content.<br />